scott306lr/AAML_Final/proj/AAML_final_proj/README.md

 There are three steps to build the final compressed model:

 1. Train the baseline model
-2. Prune the baseline model
+2. Prune and finetune the baseline model
-3. Quantize and convert the model to tflite
+3. Apply Quantization-Aware Training(QAT) then convert the model to tflite.

 ```bash
 # Enter the project directory